Manav101003/VerityLens/README.md

 # VerityLens
-Verityis a Veracity Forensic Suite that audits AI-generated content, detects hallucinations, verifies claims using multiple trusted sources, and generates structured trust reports with confidence scoring.
+VerityLens is a Veracity Forensic Suite that audits AI-generated content, detects hallucinations, verifies claims using multiple trusted sources, and generates structured trust reports with confidence scoring.